davidfowl/AspNetCoreDiagnosticScenarios/HttpClientGuidance.md

 ## Different Platform Implementations

 `HttpClient` is a wrapper API around an `HttpMessageHandler`.
 The most inner `HttpMessageHandler` is the one that's responsible for making the HTTP request.
+There are several implementations on various .NET platforms.
+This document is focused on server applications and will focus on 2-3 main implementations:
+- HttpClientHandler/WebRequestHandler on .NET Framework
+- SocketHttpHandler on .NET Core/5
+- WinHttpHandler on .NET Framework or .NET Core/5 (runs on both but is Windows specific)

 ## A note about WebClient